 Stroller ∙∙∙ If your baby is younger than six-months-old, it’s best to bring a stroller that works with your infant car seat.
 If your baby is a bit older, bring an umbrella stroller or a lightweight stroller like the gb Pockit that folds to 12″ x 7″ x 20″ in just two steps.

 White Noise ∙∙∙ White noise is usually helpful for baby sleeping in a new — and potentially noisier — environment.
 We typically use an ambient sound app on an old iPod set in airplane mode when we travel.
 You can bring any sort of portable white noise machine.
-We love the Hushh Portable Sound Machine and the Sleep Sheep.
+We love this portable sound machine that stays on all night and the Sleep Sheep sound machine.

 Baby Carrier ∙∙∙ A hands-free method of carrying your child through the airport is ideal!
 So, a soft-structured carrier is a must-have for traveling with a baby or a toddler.